 The family of the deceased brings the claim on behalf of the victim since they are no longer able to do so themselves.

-In Iowa, only specific people may file a wrongful death claim for a deceased accident victim.
+In Iowa, only specific people may file a claim for a deceased accident victim.
 This includes a spouse, adult children, parents, and the administrator of the estate.

 When To File a Claim